Home AI/ML Mixed-Integer Programming (MIP) Explained: Python Optimization Guide

 " -> ".join(f"J{j}(s={s[j].value():.1f})" for j in assigned))

-This is a miniature of real job-shop scheduling.
-Notice the Big-M disjunctive constraints — exactly the place where indicator constraints in Gurobi/CPLEX would be cleaner.
-On 6 jobs, CBC solves it in under a second; on 50 jobs it starts to struggle, and a commercial solver becomes valuable.
+This represents a miniature version of real job-shop scheduling.
+The Big-M disjunctive constraints are precisely where indicator constraints in Gurobi or CPLEX would be cleaner.
+With six jobs, CBC solves the model in under a second.
+With 50 jobs, performance begins to degrade and a commercial solver becomes valuable.

 Example 4: Multi-Period Facility Location